socialpoint-labs/sheetfu/documentation/authentication.rst

 You now need to create a service account.
 Click on "Credentials" from the APIs & Services dashboard menu.
 You should be prompted with the kind of account you want to create.
 You must select "Service account key".
 After choosing this option, then you can create the service account as shown in screenshot below.

+After completing this step, your browser should download a secret json file, which is the file that needs to be put in your project.